 Germany

-Who Should Choose UAE?
+Who Should Choose the UAE?

-• You have a job offer already or strong industry contacts
+- •You already have a job offer or strong industry contacts.

-• You work in fintech, e-commerce, or infrastructure
+- •You work in fintech, e-commerce or infrastructure.

 Who Should Choose Germany?

-• You value job security, healthcare, and worker protections
+- •You value job security, healthcare and worker protections.

 Final Verdict